giselew/toctoc_indexreloaded/toctoc_indexreloaded/Documentation/Configuration/Debug/Index.rst

                                                                   devIPmask must match your IP.
 ----------------------------------------------------  ----------  -------------------------------------------------------  -----------------------------------------------------
-DebugWindowBodyTag                                    string      Append debug window to tag: The html of the debug        <body>                                                                 wintwindow is appended to this tag
+DebugWindowBodyTag                                    string      Append debug window to tag: The html of the              <body>
+                                                                  debug-window is appended to this tag
 ----------------------------------------------------  ----------  -------------------------------------------------------  -----------------------------------------------------
 showOptionsInDebugWindow                              boolean     Show options used in the debug window                    0
 ----------------------------------------------------  ----------  -------------------------------------------------------  -----------------------------------------------------